 Equinix opening fourth Sydney data centre

-Equinix is investing more than US$97 million building a new large-scale data centre in Sydney.
+Equinix is investing more than US$97 million building a new large-scale data center in Sydney.

-In making the announcement, the US interconnection and data centre company cited Frost & Sullivan figures showing the data centre services market is estimated to grow to AU$1.7 billion by 2020.
+In making the announcement, the US interconnection and data center company cited Frost & Sullivan figures showing the data center services market is estimated to grow to AU$1.7 billion by 2020.